cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 This problem is a non-trivial usage of a Segment Tree.
 This time we will store four values for each node: the sum of the segment, the maximum prefix sum, the maximum suffix sum, and the sum of the maximal subsegment in it.
-In other words for each segment of the Segment Tree the answer is already precalculated, and also answers for segments touching the left and the right boundaries of the segment.
+In other words for each segment of the Segment Tree the answer is already precalculated as well as the answers for segments touching the left and the right boundaries of the segment.

 How to build a tree with such data?
 Again we compute it in a recursive fashion: we first compute all four values for the left and the right child, and then combine those to archive the four values for the current node.
 Note the answer for the current node is either:

- * the answer of the left child, which means that the optimal subsection is entirely placed in the segment of the left child
+ * the answer of the left child, which means that the optimal subsegment is entirely placed in the segment of the left child
- * the answer of the right child, which means that the optimal subsection is entirely placed in the segment of the right child
+ * the answer of the right child, which means that the optimal subsegment is entirely placed in the segment of the right child
- * the sum of the maximum suffix sum of the left child and the maximum prefix sum of the right child, which means that the optimal subsegment lies intersects with both children.
+ * the sum of the maximum suffix sum of the left child and the maximum prefix sum of the right child, which means that the optimal subsegment intersects with both children.

 Hence the answer to the current node is the maximum of these three values.
 Computing the maximum prefix / suffix sum is even easier.